bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back.
+> Life is not a game of luck.
+If you wanna win, work hard.

-> — Kenshin Himura —
+> — Sora —

 </div>